microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > Other sorts are possible too, but this one allows for some helpful optimizations in the B-tree itself (see Potential Optimizations below).

-The path for each node and the data stored at each node can then be used as keys and values, respectively, in a key-value data structure optimized for sorted keys, like a B-tree.
+The path for each node and the data stored at each node can then be used as keys and values, respectively, in the B-tree.
 It is  easy to group the nodes into chunks; every so many consecutive nodes in sorted order comprise a chunk:

 Chunk | Nodes
 ------|------